Crowdsourced Adaptive Surveys: An Application to Latino Information Environments

-Implementing this more ``bottom-up'' approach to misinformation detection, I fielded a survey of 319 self-identified Latinos using the survey platform, CloudResearch Connect, from July 6-7, 2023.
-First, participants were asked two open-ended question regarding negative claims they had heard about Republicans and Democrats.
-These claims were then passed to a fine-tuned generative pre-trained transformer model, OpenAI's \emph{ada}, that classified the text as a ``verifiable claim.''
-Fine-tuning was necessary to ensure that questions entering the question bank were falsifiable political claims, rather than value judgments (e.g., politicians are evil).
-To carry out the fine-tuning step, a mixture of researcher-provided examples and participant-provided examples (N=87) were hand-coded to indicate whether a claim was, in principle, falsifiable.
-Hand-coded classifications were then used to fine-tune the \emph{ada} model.
+Implementing this more ``bottom-up'' approach to misinformation detection, I fielded a survey of 319 self-identified Latinos from the United States using the survey platform, CloudResearch Connect, from July 6-7, 2023.
+First, participants were asked two open-ended question regarding negative claims they had heard about Republicans and Democrats.\footnote{This approach expands the inclusion criteria for the question bank beyond the traditional definition of misinformation to include falsifiable statements that portray parties or candidates negatively.
+While unconventional, this broader inclusion criteria allows us to cast a wider net, revealing interesting distinctions between newsworthy scandals and false claims that might otherwise go unnoticed.
+Future iterations could employ more sophisticated methods, such as comparing open-ended responses against databases of fact checks to isolate verifiably false statements.
+Additionally, one could explore alternative objectives, like identifying items that are factually true but commonly misperceived as false.} These claims were then passed to a fine-tuned version of OpenAI's \emph{ada} text generation model that classified the text as a ``verifiable claim.''\footnote{Note that there is a distinction between the ada embeddings and text generation models.} Fine-tuning was necessary to ensure that questions entering the question bank were falsifiable political claims, rather than value judgments (e.g., politicians are evil).
+To carry out the fine-tuning step, a mixture of researcher-provided examples and participant-provided examples (N=87) were hand-coded to indicate whether a claim was falsifiable in principle.
+Hand-coded classifications were then used to fine-tune the \emph{ada} text generation model.\footnote{Since this study was conducted, more advanced models have emerged.
+These models may obviate the need for fine-tuning through the use of few-shot prompting \cite{chen2023prompting}, where a selection of examples can be included in the prompt by the researcher to guide the model.}